getappmap/vscode-appland/doc/TUTORIAL-JAVA-PETCLINIC.md

 3. Type `ShowOwner` (single word) in the search box and pick the .appmap.json file.
 An AppMap viewer now opens.

-4. Right-click on the packages in the AppMap and expand them to see individual classes.

-5. Click on the `Pet` class (or any other class) and click on the `View source` button in the nav bar to open its source file.

 ![Show Owner AppMap](https://vscode-appmap.s3.us-east-2.amazonaws.com/media/petclinic-appmap.png)